Fascism Vs. Communism: The Difference Between Communism and Fascism

 Despite their shared roots, their similarities in theory, and their similar despotic and militaristic WWII forms, their left-right ideological differences, their differences of class and economy, and their differences of how inclusive they are make them two very different “civil religions“.

 FACT: In Plato’s Republic, he describes a timocracy as a militaristic state (using Sparta as an example).
 In-practice many Communist and Fascist states end up being “tyrannical”, but speaking in classical terms, both the historic Communist and Fascist states have what we can call “timocratic” features.
 Communism also notably shares a “love of equality” with Democracy, while both ideologies reject the pure liberty Democracy offers.
-Both Communism and Fascism can be said to be rejecting the inequality that arose from the Western Republics which had mixed Democracy, Oligarchy, and Monarchy / Aristocracy to create their “classical liberalism”.
+Both Communism and Fascism can be said to be rejecting the inequality that arose from the Western Republics which used a mix of Democracy, Oligarchy, and Monarchy / Aristocracy to create their “classically liberal” Republics.

 Communism and Fascism both have features we can trace to much older governments (for example, Sparta).
 With that in mind, their modern forms both arise as a response to social, political, economic inequality in the modern liberal West, starting in the mid 1800’s with Marx (whose socialist ideology eventually becomes the basis of Communism).